jonnymuir/ProcessSandbox/README.md

 ## Roadmap

-- [ ] Call com objects directly just via an interface contract.
+- [x] ~~Call com objects directly just via an interface contract.
 No need for the manifest or an intermediate c# wrapper.
-This would need to use the COM Binary Interface (the VTable) but skip the COM Infrastructure (the Registry and the Service Control Manager).
+This would need to use the COM Binary Interface (the VTable) but skip the COM Infrastructure (the Registry and the Service Control Manager).~~ DONE
-- [ ] Circuit breaker pattern
-- [ ] Dynamic pool scaling
 - [ ] Telemetry/metrics export
-- [ ] Request priority queues

 ## Support